 Compare that to the case for SN2, where primary was faster than secondary and tertiary hardly reacted at all.
 Mysterious!

-Furthermore, since the stability of carbocations depends tremendously on substitution pattern (tertiary carbocations are more stable than secondary, which are more stable than primary) this also conveniently explains the dependence of the reaction rate on substitution pattern.
-Any factor which stabilizes the carbocation, increases the rate at which the leaving group can leave.
+Furthermore, since the stability of carbocations depends tremendously on substitution pattern (tertiary carbocations are more stable than secondary, which are more stable than primary) this also conveniently explains the dependence of the reaction rate on substitution pattern (See post: Carbocation Stability)

 This is therefore called the SN1 mechanism – Substitution, Nucleophilic, Unimolecular – to contrast with the SN2 (Substitution, Nucleophilic, Bimolecular).